Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Applicability of the constraints for regional frequency stability to scheduling problems

 \subsection{Nadir constraint: numerical estimation}

-Analytical constraints to guarantee that the frequency nadir is above $\Delta f_\textrm{max}$ in every region have been deduced in eqs.~(36) and (37) in Part I. In order to obtain a linear formulation for these constraints, a numerical estimation must be applied to the integrals of post-fault frequency deviation appearing in eqs.~(36) and (37) in Part I. In a similar way as done in Section~\ref{sec:RoCoFnumericalEstimation} for the RoCoF constraint, here we use a linear combination of every system magnitude to estimate these integrals:
+In order to obtain a linear formulation for the nadir constraints, a numerical estimation must be applied to the integrals of post-fault frequency deviation appearing in them.
+In a similar way as done in Section~\ref{sec:RoCoFnumericalEstimation} for the RoCoF constraint, here we use a linear combination of every system magnitude to estimate these integrals:

-The procedure for performing this numerical estimations is equivalent to Algorithm~\ref{alg:MultiAreaSamples}, and an implementation of this algorithm is also available in the code repository.
+The procedure for performing this numerical estimations is equivalent to Algorithm~\ref{alg:MultiAreaSamples}, and an implementation of this algorithm is also available in the code repository \cite{GithubMultiArea}.
 In the following section, the conservativeness introduced by these numerical estimations is quantified, since the constrained least-squares regression defined in (\ref{eq:ConstrainedLS}) and (\ref{eq:ConstrainedLS2}) is also used here.
 Using this constrained regression guarantees that the frequency nadir will be above the stability threshold of $\Delta f_\textrm{max}$ in every circumstance.